 Andy Blunden 2018

 For instance, okapis, the surviving predecessors of giraffes, eat leaves from trees and bushes but giraffes gained an advantage by evolving a taller neck.
 It is hardly likely that this neck grew to enormous length and then one day a giraffe discovered it could nibble from tops of trees and changed its behaviour accordingly.
 Clearly it was its behaviour in nibbling whatever it could reach which created the selection pressure which after many generations led to the giraffe’s enormous neck.
-Animals are always pushing the boundaries of biology.
+Animals are always pushing the boundaries of their biology and their environment.

 One qualified exception to this rule is exaptation, in which biological changes which have developed under selection pressure arising from one behaviour incidentally enhance another behaviour.
 So long as we take behaviour as a whole (rather than taking specific behaviours separately) this is consistent with the general rule.